Policy last updated

 To meet this requirement, new employees (which include a person commencing a second or subsequent fixed term period of employment) are required to complete a pre-employment health declaration form prior to commencing employment.

-When the person has completed the form, the principal will need to decide whether or not there is a need to seek professional advice.
-If the principal wishes to obtain professional advice, the options for doing so include:
+When the person has completed the form, the principal will need to decide whether or not they are satisfied of the person’s health and fitness to undertake the position.
+If the principal has cause to doubt a person’s health and fitness following the completion of the form, the principal may require a person to be examined by a medical practitioner approved by the Secretary.
+The options for doing so include:

 Pre-employment medical assessment